storyprotocol/documentation/docs/Story Network (L1)/more/oracle/pyth.md

 # VRF

+Pyth Entropy(VRF) service enables on-chain generation of provably fair random numbers.
 To integrate Pyth Entropy, you need to invoke an on-chain function to request a random number from Entropy.
 This function accepts a randomly generated number, which can be created off-chain and sent to the Entropy contract.
 In return, the contract provides a sequence number.
 Once the request is processed, Pyth Entropy will send a callback to your contract, delivering the generated random number.

 See Pyth's [How to Generate Random numbers in EVM dApps](https://docs.pyth.network/entropy/generate-random-numbers/evm) guide to integrate your application with Pyth Entropy.